nicolasdao/webfunc/README.md

 now gcp
 ```

 The `environment.active = "staging"` indicates that the configuration for your app is inside the `environment.staging` property.
 There, you can see `"hostingType": "gcp"`.
 Webfunc uses the `hostingType` property to define how to serve your app (this is indeed different from platform to platform.
 Trying to deploy a `"hostingType": "gcp"` to Zeit Now will fail).

+>NOTE: Weird timeout convention
+> Notice that the timeout used in for gcp is in seconds not millisends.
+Also, you have to specify the unit at the end: `"timeout": "100s"`.

 __*3.D.
 Deploy to Google Cloud Function For Pub/Sub or Storage Based Triggers or Deploy to AWS Lambda*__